 What would you be doing?
 How would that feel?

-I help people get their lives back from alcohol addiction which is the best spectator sport in the world AND I do a lot of challenges for charity.
+By providing tips on getting sober, I help people get their lives back from alcohol addiction which is the best spectator sport in the world AND I do a lot of challenges for charity.
 (See my charity page for some examples)

 I have now ridden the Tour de France TWICE and also 'Fat Biked' across the Arctic Circle in temperatures as low as -27C!